-Each committee contained a majority of independent directors during 2013.
+During 2014, all members of both the Remuneration and Nomination Committee and the Audit and Financial Risk Management Committee were independent.
+The Sustainability Committee contained a majority of independent directors during 2014.
 It is customary for the Chairmen to invite Company executives (including the CEO) to attend Committee meetings.